Sao Paulo is the largest city in Brazil and Latin America. The city holds about 20 million inhabitants. Sao Paulo has a long and exciting history.

 The boom in the industrial sector of the city attracted a large number of Europeans, Japanese, Syrian, Lebanese and a vast number of migrants from the poorest regions in Brazil.

-The service industry also flourished in the late 20th century and city became home to a large number of local and international banking offices, law firms, multinational companies and consumer services.
+The service industry also flourished in the late 20th century and became home to many local and international banking offices, law firms, multinational companies, and consumer services.

-Despite many obstacles, the city of Sao Paulo never lost its importance and retained its position of the most important commercial centre of Latin America.
+Despite many obstacles, the city of Sao Paulo never lost its importance and retained its position as the most important commercial centre of Latin America.
 Today, Sao Paulo city is a hub for all types of activities in Brazil.